0xJepsen/0xjepsen/README.md

 ### Hello, I'm 0xJepsen

 I’m a computer scientist passionate about high impact technology.
 My research interests lay at the intersection of mathematics, computer science, and philosophy.
-I value work ethic and tenacity above all else.
+I value work ethic, tenacity, and kindness.

 - 📖 I am reading [What Every Programing Should Know about Memory](https://www.gwern.net/docs/cs/2007-drepper.pdf).
 - 🏛 I am Currently working on Theta Vault simulations for capital efficiency in rebalance strategies